 After Nunes' $9.9M lawsuit against Fusion GPS, businessman says oppo firm also smeared him

-EXCLUSIVE: Following California GOP Rep. Devin Nunes' $9.9M lawsuit against Fusion GPS over alleged "smear" tactics, businessman and Magnitsky Act advocate Bill Browder told Fox News that the opposition research firm behind the anti-Trump Steele dossier also targeted him with an organized misinformation campaign.
+Following California GOP Rep. Devin Nunes' $9.9M lawsuit against Fusion GPS over alleged "smear" tactics, businessman and Magnitsky Act advocate Bill Browder told Fox News that the opposition research firm behind the anti-Trump Steele dossier also targeted him with an organized misinformation campaign.

 Browder is the CEO and co-founder of Hermitage Capital, which was once the largest foreign portfolio investor in Russia.
 He told Fox News that Fusion GPS and founder Glenn Simpson were working with Russians who wanted the Magnitsky Act repealed -- and that they "played dirty."